-Average Medicare charges (average prices) for selected hospital outpatient services are listed here for calendar year 2017.
-Types of services include biopsy, breast surgery, musculoskeletal (e.g. bunions, knee cartilage, broken bone) procedures, ENT, cochlear implant, pacemaker charges, upper GI procedures, endoscopy, and more.
+Average Medicare charges (average prices) for selected hospital outpatient services are listed here for calendar year 2020.
+Types of services include biopsy, breast surgery, musculoskeletal (e.g. bunions, knee cartilage, broken bone added together) procedures, ENT, cochlear implant, pacemaker charges, upper GI procedures, endoscopy, and more.
 File includes charges, what Medicare allowed, and what Medicare paid, and how many Medicare beneficiaries used that service.
 File shows charges to Medicare patients by physician name, state average and national average prices.
 Extremely difficult to use, even if somewhat familiar with using Excel files.
 High level price summary for about 60 categories in APC.
-More detail is found in the HCPCS file, a couple of thousand procedures are listed there.
-In 2017, this file shows that the most common type of comprehensive Observation Services in the Emergency Dept (given to over 1 million Medicare patients) had an average charge over $16,000, with Medicare allowing $2,151 on average; Medicare paid an average of $1,708.
-From CMS updated 2019.
+More detail (such as bunions and bone spurs) is found in the HCPCS file, a couple of thousand procedures are listed there.
+In 2020, this file shows that the most common types of Comprehensive Observation Services (given to over 1.6 million Medicare patients) had an average charge close to $19,000, with Medicare allowing $2,172 on average; Medicare paid an average of $1,814.
+A Cataract removal with lens insertion was about $10,000 in charges, with Medicare allowing $2,004 (and paying $1,595 on average).
+A Repair of Knee Joint had an average charge in 2020 of $59,600.
+Medicare allowed $11,717, and it paid $10,309 on average.
+Good information, very user-unfriendly.
+From CMS updated August 2021 and September 2022.

-Main Street Medica provides average cost ranges by hospital or clinic name, for 19 common hospital inpatient stays, 29 outpatient surgery procedures, over 50 diagnostic imaging tests, nearly 80 types of office visits; medical equipment, prosthetics, & supplies for diabetes & ostomy care, chiropractors.
+Find average costs in the Medica Health Plan contract rates.
+Main Street Medica self-reports average cost ranges by hospital or clinic name, for 15 common hospital inpatient stays, 32 outpatient surgery procedures, nearly 60 diagnostic imaging tests, nearly 70 types of office visits; chiropractors; medical equipment, c-pap, oxygen rental, prosthetics, wheelchairs, & supplies for diabetes & ostomy care.
 Also gives comparative costs for a few generic vs. prescription drugs.
 General range of lab test costs are in the Choosing Quality Care section.
-Includes Minnesota, Fargo, Bismark and Grand Forks, ND, Sioux Falls, SD and many WI hospitals and clinics.
+Includes Minnesota, Fargo, Bismarck and Grand Forks, ND, Sioux Falls, SD and many WI hospitals and clinics.
 Reported price estimates apply to Medica Choice Network services, not necessarily the general public.
-Dates of prices are not disclosed.Links to quality reports from MN Health Scores and Hospital Compare.
+Dates of prices are not disclosed, unfortunately.
 Site is very responsive and easy to use if you search by Procedure, Disease or Condition.
-Medica is a Twin Cities-based NCQA-accredited health insurance plan serving 1.2 million people.
+Medica is a large Twin Cities-based NCQA-accredited health insurance plan.

-If you need help negotiating your bills, Medical Cost Advocate, a commercial company, will help get the price down.
-They take 35% of the savings.
+If you need help negotiating your medical bills, Medical Cost Advocate, a commercial company, will help get the price down.
+While the percentage is no longer disclosed on the website, they used to take 35% of the savings.
 In addition, they have a prospective negotiation service that may get you a lower price before you have the service.